This is just a quick review of the Care Opinion tool – we have lots more information on this page.

 - Care Opinion is a secure and safe site that is used solely for the purpose of health service engagement and improvement.

 - Care Opinion is safe for patients, service users and staff, as all stories are moderated before they are published on Care Opinion.

 - Patients and service users are de-identified on Care Opinion.

 - Patients and service users do not require a Facebook account.

-- The Patient Opinion platform is designed for health service improvement and is focused on patient experience: who is listening to them, who is responding, and what changes are being made as a result.
+- The Care Opinion platform is designed for health service improvement and is focused on patient experience: who is listening to them, who is responding, and what changes are being made as a result.
 Facebook is not specific.

+- Care Opinion’s staff work with and support health services in regards to online patient engagement (responding) and encouraging feedback.
 Health services can get in touch with all patients/services who have posted a story on Patient Opinion, via Patient Opinion (this way anonymity and confidentiality is maintained).

-- If a story is highly critical, Patient Opinion will immediately notify the health service and withhold publication for five days.
+- If a story is highly critical, Care Opinion will immediately notify the health service and withhold publication for five days.
 The health service is encouraged and assisted to provide an appropriate response that will be published simultaneously with the story.

 - Patients, service users and staff receive individual log in details allowing them to see how many views their story/response has received, and which staff have read their story.

-- Patient Opinion’s independence ensures that only the patient can remove their story.
+- Care Opinion’s independence ensures that only the patient can remove their story.
 On Facebook the owner of the page can remove the stories.
 Patient Opinion’s independence allows at least 96% of stories to be published.